 The researcher in this study also looked into Tuna & Kacar (2013) who investigated the effect of the 5E learning cycle model, based on the constructivist approach, which is used for teaching mathematics in Grade 10 of elementary mathematics education, on students' academic achievement and the performance of their mathematics knowledge.
 Participants of the study are Grade 10 pupils registered for the spring semester of 2010-2011 at Anatolian High School in Kastamoun.
 The students were divided into two equal groups - (a) a control and (b) an experimental group.
 Students in the experimental group took the course about mathematics from the researcher in an environment where the art integrated learning models based on the constructivist approach were used.
-The students in the control group took the same course from their mathematics were used.
-The performance of the same course of official mathematics were used.
-The performance of the same course from their mathematics were used.
-The performance of the same course higher than the control group.
+The students in the control group took the same course from their mathematics teacher in an environment where the activities of official mathematics were used.
+The performance of the experimental group was higher than the control group.